Worcester County: A Guide to the Best Small Towns in America

 Filled with beautifully preserved buildings, friendly locals and historic museums, the five towns that make up Worcester County are some of the country's best-kept secrets and idyllic vacation destinations.
 Here is your guide on where to stay, what to do and where to eat in Worcester County's small towns.

 Budget Travel called Berlin, located about seven miles from Ocean City, "the coolest small town in America," and a quick trip down its picturesque main street lined with brick buildings will give you a good idea why.
 This is a place that feels plucked from a Norman Rockwell painting, where the past is present at every turn.
 Berlin even served as the setting for the movies "Tuck Everlasting" and "Runaway Bride."
 If you visit Berlin, you should consider a stay at the Hotel Atlantic, a historic place adorned with Colonial antique furniture and posh dining rooms that have been welcoming visitors since 1895.
-If you'd rather stay at a bed and breakfast, Holland House makes a great alternative.
+If you'd rather stay at a bed and breakfast, the Waystead Inn and the Holland House make great alternatives.
 Built in the early 1900s, Holland House is well preserved and close to several area golf courses heralded for their difficulty and overall quality.
 Just a few minutes walk from Berlin's hotels is Rayne's Reef, a historic restaurant built in 1901 that serves up great BLT sandwiches and old school root beer floats.

 Lined with antique shops, Berlin is also a fantastic place to pick up some cool collectibles like a vintage gramophone or camera obscura, but it's also home to some fun, original restaurants and breweries including Burley Oak Brewing.
 The brewery is the town's most popular hangout and the best place to enjoy local brews while playing foosball to the sound of a local band playing in the background.
 Another must-visit stop in Berlin is the Calvin B. Taylor House Museum, a well-preserved 1832 home that survived the Civil War.
 And if you're looking for a way to relax over a glass of wine while enjoying local art and music, head on over to The Globe.
 It's a saloon-style restaurant that looks like an old-fashioned theater from the outside and serves up some of Maryland's best crab cakes.